 When Malcolm and Melanie Rands started ecostore in 1993 their dream was to create a values-based business that could sustainably fund a not-for-profit arm called ‘Fairground Foundation’.

 Since 1994, ecostore has researched and brought to market New Zealand’s leading range of healthier, eco friendlier household cleaners, body care and baby products with a focus on looking after the health of people and the planet we live on.

-Malcolm is an in demand keynote speaker - sharing his entrepreneurial journey and messages around sustainability, marketing, innovation and the environment!
+As a speaker,, Malcolm is an in demand keynote speaker who shares his entrepreneurial journey and messages around sustainability, marketing, innovation and the environment!

 A new model for business: Malcolm Rands at TEDxAucklandMalcolm Rands is co-founder of ecostore, New Zealand's leading range of eco-friendly household products.
 While initially sold by mail order, ecostore now has over 100 products in its range with products stocked in supermarkets in New Zealand, Australia, the United States and in outlets in parts of Asia.
 Malcolm has been active in the sustainable scene for over 25 years, co-founding New Zealand's first permaculture eco-village in 1986 and was a foundation member of the New Zealand Sustainable Business Network.